The Vertebral Subluxation Complex (VSC)

 Joint dysfunction is the catalyst for the other phenomena in the VSC.
 The joint in question no longer is moving as independently as it should.
 A vertebra is “fixed” on another.
 Where we see restriction in ranges of motion at the fixed level, we then get compensation with extra mobile joints above and below the fixation.

 This starts as a silent phenomenon with compressing a nerve.
-This decreases the signal that nerves use to allow communication widespread in the body.
+Nerve compression decreases the signal that nerves use to allow precise communication widespread in the body.

-Because the nerves are no longer sending appropriate signals, this power is being choked off to organ it needs to go to.
+Because the nerves are no longer sending appropriate signals, this power is being choked off to the organ it needs to go to.
 This includes muscle tissue.
-If you have every heard someone say “your muscle isn’t firing properly” this is where it stems from.
+If you have every heard someone say “your muscle isn’t firing properly” this is what they mean.

 Improper joint biomechanics leads to edema, swelling, and inflammation to the surrounding tissues.
 Swelling places further compression on the nerve root further slowing nerve conduction velocity.
 The presence of inflammation activates cell types called cytokines that make the degenerative changes we see in osteoarthritis.